-Maybe the age demographic is changing, or your business has transitioned like Uber.
+Maybe the age demographic is changing, or your business has transitioned (like Uber, for example).
 A rebrand is necessary to convey the right message to your target audience.
 Updating your brand shows you value your customers and have a firm understanding of their wants and needs.
 As soon as your target market transitions, you should be looking at a rebrand immediately.

 In England, Burberry gained unwanted popularity with thugs and gangs.
-Some bars even banned people wearing Burberry to avoid potential conflict.
+Some bars even banned wearing Burberry to avoid potential conflict.
 They immediately began pouring money and effort into a huge brand overhaul to reach their desired clientele again.
-Perhaps you just exited a toxic partnership or are currently being barraged by bad reviews.
-A new brand position and image can definitely help rebuild and recover.
+Perhaps you just exited a toxic partnership, or are currently being barraged by bad reviews.
+A new brand position and image can help you rebuild and recover.

-It’s ok, you used fiverr and some generic icon to make your brand come to life quickly and cheaply.
+It’s okay, you used Fiverr and some generic logo design to make your brand come to life quickly and cheaply.
 And then you grew and lost track of time.
 Flash forward, your amateur image no longer reflects your success.
 It’s probably time to get a brand that properly represents who you are, and it’s time to trust a professional that can help you.

-Oops, you’re trying to stay relevant but your branding looks like it’s from the early 80’s.
-And is never a good thing unless your producing graphics for the Netflix hit series Stranger Things.
+Oops, you’re trying to stay relevant but your branding looks like it’s from the early ’80s.
+And unless you’re producing graphics for the Stranger Things series, it’s probably not a good thing.
 Odds are high that your company vision has changed, perhaps your market has changed and most definitely your brand needs to change.

-Perhaps the shittiest reason behind a rebrand, but an understandable one.
-Knowing who your competition is, what they offer and what you do better is the first step to positioning yourself for competition.
+Perhaps the sh*ttiest reason behind a rebrand, but an understandable one.
+Knowing who your competition is, what they offer, and what you do better is the first step to positioning yourself against the competition.
 There is no good reason they should appear better than you.
 Rebranding will help reevaluate your position in the market and set your company apart visually and verbally.
 It’s scary, but it will make a world of difference.

 Times are a’changin and you just feel like it’s time to change your brand too.
 That’s great, we’re ready for you!